-The precoder design greatly influences the performance of RSMA especially in the finite SNR regime.
-There are two lines of research as far as RSMA precoder design (including power allocation) is concerned, namely, precoder optimization and low-complexity precoder design.
-The former aims to unveil the maximum achievable performance of RSMA while the latter tries to achieve a favourable trade-off between performance and complexity for practical implementation.
-Both lines of RSMA precoder design research are recapped in this section.
+\labelsubseccounter{V-A} Resource allocation policies for single-carrier RSMA mainly consider precoder design, power control, and common rate allocation, which all influence the performance of RSMA, especially in the finite SNR regime.
+There are two lines of research as far as RSMA resource allocation is concerned, namely, joint resource optimization and low-complexity resource allocation.
+The former aims to unveil the maximum achievable performance of RSMA by jointly optimizing the precoders, powers, and common rate, while the latter tries to achieve a favorable trade-off between performance and complexity for practical implementation by designing low-complexity resource allocation schemes.
+Both lines of research are recapped in this subsection.